+Objective.
 Visual cohort analysis utilizing electronic health record (EHR) data has become an important tool in clinical assessment of patient outcomes.
-In this paper, we introduce Composer, a visual analysis tool for orthopaedic surgeons to compare changes in physical functions of a patient cohort following various spinal procedures.
+In this paper, we introduce Composer, a visual analysis tool for orthopedic surgeons to compare changes in physical functions of a patient cohort following various spinal procedures.
 The goal of our project is to help researchers analyze outcomes of procedures and facilitate informed decision-making about treatment options between patient and clinician.

+Methods.
+In collaboration with Orthopedic surgeons and researchers, we defined domain-specific user requirements to inform the design.
+We developed the tool in an iterative process with our collaborators to develop and refine functionality.
 With Composer, analysts can dynamically define a patient cohort using demographic information, clinical parameters, and events in patient medical histories and then analyze patient-reported outcome scores for the cohort over time, as well as compare it to other cohorts.
-We describe a usage scenario for use of the tool in a clinical setting.
+Using Composer's current iteration, we provide a usage scenario for use of the tool in a clinical setting.